 Your child's data may be linked with other data to learn about the factors that influence children's well-being, health, and school success.
 Other data may include education and health information.
 The data that are linked can only be used for research or statistical purposes, under an approved Research Agreement, or for program planning, evaluation, or research purposes through an Information Sharing Agreement.

+Your child's data are also shared with BC Ministries of Government and Health Authorities for program evaluation, planning, research, or statistical purposes.
+Data shared with the Ministries and Health Authorities may be linked to other data sets and then are de-identified before access and use for analysis, in accordance with the Information Sharing Agreement in place.
+Reporting can only take place at the group level.
 More information is available at: https://earlylearning.ubc.ca/about/privacy-and-ethics/.
 For concerns related to the privacy of your child's survey data, please contact HELP's Privacy Officer at privacy@help.ubc.ca.